ddeereAMCHS/2993-Graphs/README.md

 - Create a Graph class
   - You need to determine how you will store the underlying data
   - Implement a default constructor that initializes the graph to have no vertices and no edges
-    - You also need to specify whether the graph is directed or undirected
+    - The graph will be directed
   - Implement a method to add a vertex to the graph (addVertex)
     - A vertex will be a single capital letter
   - Implement a method to add an edge to the graph (addEdge)